 - If the successful bidder is the holder of the evidence of debt (Lender), they or the foreclosing attorney may rescind the sale any time within eight (8) business days after the sale.
 C.R.S. § 38-38-113.

 - The Public Trustee cannot set aside a sale after announcing that the property is struck and sold.
 Any request by a non-lender to set aside a sale, or by a lender after the statutory eight (8) business-day period (C.R.S. § 38-38-113), is outside the jurisdiction of the Public Trustee and must be handled in a court of law.

 - If a valid Intent to Redeem is filed by a junior lienor within eight (8) business days after the sale, the holder of the Certificate of Purchase will be contacted by the Public Trustee for a signed and notarized Redemption Statement that complies with C.R.S. § 38-38-302.

-- Lenders may send a representative to participate in competitive bidding, but the representative must be disclosed to the Public Trustee in writing prior to the sale.The lender does not need to provide funds to the Public Trustee if it is the high bidder and there is a deficiency remaining on the property.
+- Lenders may send a representative to participate in competitive bidding, but the representative must be disclosed to the Public Trustee in writing at least one business day prior to the sale.
+The lender or their representative must then make themselves known to the Public Trustee at the auction.The lender does not need to provide funds to the Public Trustee if it is the high bidder and there is a deficiency remaining on the property.